forrestberry/theolexica/content/posts/spurgeon-conference-notes.md

         - John could have done that, but did not.
         - Wrote out full manuscripts in felt-tip pens.
 Highlighted important points in red felt tip pen.
         - Didn't really look down at his notes.
 His wording was extemporaneous.
-            - When JP editing books, would look at the notes for pieces left out of the sermon.
+            - When PJ editing books, would look at the notes for pieces left out of the sermon.
     - MacArthur dispensationalist.
 Spurgeon not.
         - Early in dispensationalism was tangled up a lot of bad theology (lots that would lead to the non-Lordship view.)
         - Spurgeon concerned about the hints to antinomianism.